motekulo/phonestrument/devnotes.md

 How about nexusUI widgets to change parameters, rather than full reset?
 So change length of bubble patterns, tempo, synth even?

 Haven't really thought about changing to a sample based instrument or percussion yet, so that might be worth looking at as a separate experiment completely?
 Pretty easy to implement if we have the patternPlayer approach - just change the instrument type.

+An idea is to add a melody by touch - so a separate vertical grid that determines the melodic notes.

+Tagged exp 15 with two bubbles, working with changes to filter and attack based on velocity x and y, able to change chord progression.

+#### Towards exp 16